-To participate, bring your dried, cleaned, and labelled garlic to the field near the Society office (208 50 Avenue SW) on September 11.
-We are accepting garlic for the Exchange between 9:00 and 9:45 am (the same time plants are being accepted for the Plant Share).
-Once at field, look for the Garlic Exchange tent.
+To participate, bring your dried, cleaned, and labelled garlic to the Plant Share venue.
+We are accepting garlic for the Exchange at the same time plants are being accepted for the Plant Share.
+At the venue, look for the Garlic Exchange tent.
 Volunteers at the tent will assess if your garlic is suitable for exchanging or if it is more appropriate for culinary use.
 After receiving the garlic, it will be sorted into containers of the same type for exchange or for sale.

 What You Get